johnny353535/yoi/docs/_pages/components/note.md

 ## Basic Example

-If you wish to make a `.note` *dismissable*, use the `yoi-dismiss` hook to make a close button appear in the upper right corner.
+If you wish to make a `.note` *dismissable*, use the `yoi-dismiss` attribute to make a close button appear in the upper right corner.

 ```html
 <!-- example -->